 Modern slavery and human trafficking statement

 As a charitable provider of social housing, we hold as a core value the importance of conducting business in an ethical way.
-This is reflected in our strategic plans and policies and is supported by Stonewater’s code of conduct for non-executive directors and colleagues.
-We do not tolerate any behaviour that undermines our regulatory and legal obligations and are committed to improving our practices to combat slavery and human trafficking.
+This is reflected in our strategic plan and policies and is supported by Stonewater’s code of conduct for non-executive directors and colleagues.
+We do not tolerate any behaviour that undermines our regulatory and legal obligations and are committed to reflecting good practice in our approach to combatting slavery and human trafficking.

 Our Supply Chains

-Our supply chains include building contractors and home maintenance contractors, as well as suppliers of goods and services to our central office functions.
+Our supply chains include building contractors and home maintenance contractors, as well as suppliers of goods and services to our central functions.
 Through our procurement procedures we seek to appoint contractors, consultants and suppliers whose values align with our own and who operate according to the same high ethical standards.

 Our selection criteria take account of both quality and price.
 We seek to award each contract at a price that will allow fair wages and deter human trafficking and the use of child labour.

 We value people and are committed to doing the right thing.
-This is reflected in our procurement and staff recruitment arrangements and is supported through our governance policies.
+This is reflected in our procurement and colleague recruitment arrangements and is supported through our governance policies.
 These include commitments to equality, diversity and inclusion, health & safety and to integrity in our business relationships.
-We encourage staff to report any suspicions of malpractice; this is documented in our whistleblowing policy and supporting procedures.
+We encourage colleagues to report any suspicions of malpractice; this is documented in our whistleblowing policy and supporting procedures.

 Due diligence processes for slavery and human trafficking